- Effective May 3, 2023, a REAL ID compliant identification will be required for individuals 18 years of age or older.

 While You Are Here

-- All individuals while on Laboratory property are required to wear their Gate Pass conspicuously, photo side out, in a location above the waist and on the front of the body.
+- All individuals while on Laboratory property are required to wear their gate pass or badge conspicuously, photo side out, in a location above the waist and on the front of the body.

-- Keep the Gate Pass in good condition and have it replaced if it is damaged or there is a change in your legal name or appearance.
+- Keep the gate pass or badge in good condition and have it replaced if it is damaged or there is a change in your legal name or appearance.

-- Protect the Gate Pass against loss, theft, or misuse.
+- Protect the gate pass or badge against loss, theft, or misuse.

-- Gate Passes should not be altered, photocopied, counterfeited, reproduced, photographed, or posted on the internet.
+- Gate passes or badges should not be altered, photocopied, counterfeited, reproduced, photographed, or posted on the internet.

-- When not on U.S. Department of Energy-owned or leased property, Gate Passes should be removed or obscured from visual access.
+- When not on U.S. Department of Energy-owned or leased property, gate passes/badges should be removed or obscured from visual access.